 Here in this section, we will tell you the most-accurate-possible history of Valentine’s Day.
 This is the most precise and to-the-point history of Valentine’s Day, how it started, and where did it really come from.
 Read this complete Valentine’s Day history here, and discover a lot more behind it than just love cards or gifts.

 1).
-The Feast of Juno Februata & Feast of Lupercalia In Rome & Their Deep-Rooted Connection With Valentine’s Day…
+The Feast of Juno Februata & Lupercalia In Rome and Their Deep-Rooted Connection With Valentine’s Day

 Juno Februata – Every year, the Romans celebrated a holiday on 14th of February, honoring Juno Fructifier, Queen of the Roman gods and goddesses.
 On this day, there used to be a matchmaking lottery game.
 The young women in the city would place their names in a big box.
 The city’s young boys would each draw a name from the box and become paired with his chosen woman.
 These two would become a couple for the span of the celebration or longer if the match was right.
 Normally, these matches ended in marriages.